 Oberon doesn't seem to realize how everyone would fight him to keep him from taking away Xanatos and Fox's child.
 Given the implication that Titania (who put the idea in Oberon's head to kidnap the baby) did the entire thing to get Fox to tap her fey powers in anger, it's suggested that Titania did.

 Played perfectly straight in the "Toilet Paper" episode.
 Cartman is simply incapable of comprehending why the other boys feel guilt about Butters getting busted for what they did.
 He later confesses, but only in hopes of either getting lighter punishment, avoiding punishment, and looking good to the adults.
-Depressingly, because the adults are ignorant of Carman's mental state the ruse works.
+Depressingly, because the adults are ignorant of Cartman's mental state the ruse works.

 On the other hand, it shows to the viewer that yes, coming clean sooner is good for you; it's just that this time the wrong person came clean for the wrong reasons.